davidacm/enhancedTones/readme.md

 6. If while sending the waveform to the player the lock is released, it means that a request for a new beep was received, then it stops sending the data and jumps to step number 3 to start handling the required new beep.
 7. If the entire waveform was sent to the player without interruption, it jumps to step number 2 to wait for another beep signal.
 Remember that the lock was blocked in step 4 so step 2 will be on hold again.

-By this way, the output player is always the same and the process is more efficient.
+By this way, the output player is never stopped and the process is more efficient.

 ## Notes about this add-on.